sjunnesson/PlotterHPGL/README.md

 Duplex: Full
 Parity: 8-bits OFF

-To access the submenu for this settings on the HP7550a press
+To access the submenu for this settings on the HP7550a press:

 1. "Next Display"
 2. "Enter"
 3. "Next Display"